ionicreact/ionicreact.github.io/_posts/2018-09-19-ionic-4-react.md

   - react
 published: true
 ---
-Ionic is now framework agnostic which means you can use it with your prefered front-end framework or libray such as React or Vue etc.
+Ionic is now framework agnostic which means you can use it with your preferred front-end framework or library such as React or Vue etc.

 As of this writing, the Ionic CLI v4 does only support generating Ionic 4 projects with Angular.
 In this tutorial, we'll learn how to use React instead of Angular.